 Using Appdome, there are no development or coding prerequisites.
 For example, there are no SDK, library, or plug-ins to implement.
 The Appdome technology adds APPCode Packer and relevant standards, frameworks and more to the app automatically, with no manual development work at all.

 Appdome’s APPCode Packer is a security feature that encrypts the mobile app’s compiled Java code and decrypts it at run-time.
-Appdome’s APPCode Packer makes reverse engineering an arduous task while preserving the functionality and performance of the original app.
+Appdome’s APPCode Packing makes reverse engineering an arduous task while preserving the functionality and performance of the original app.
 Appdome’s APPCode Packer is compatible with mobile apps built in any development environment including Native Android apps, hybrid apps, and non-native apps built-in Xamarin, Cordova, and React Native, Ionic and more.
 This streamlines implementations, cuts development work, and ensures a guaranteed and consistent integration of Appdome’s APPCode Packer to any mobile app.

 APPCode Packer in Android Mobile Apps